pebnn/SteamAutoFriend/README.md

 Q: Can i run SteamAutoFriend minimized in the background or do i need to keep it open?
 A: You can completely minimize the program while it's running and leave it in the background.

+Q: Does SteamAutoFriend support Linux?
+A: Currently SteamAutoFriend is made for Windows systems.
+Linux has yet to be tested but should be possible with a bit of tweaking in the config file.

 ## Other Questions?
 Please feel free to add me on Discord for any of your questions.